What you need to know about diabetic blisters

-The blisters typically occur in people with uncontrolled diabetes.
-They are painless and tend to heal on their own without the need for medical intervention.
+Diabetic blisters are relatively rare but reports on how often they develop vary.
+Blisters typically occur in people who do not control blood sugar well.
+They are painless and tend to heal on their own without treatment.

 - reduced circulation

 - other injury or irritation in the feet or hands